 - Accompany journalists in the medium and long term through capacity building workshop, creation of knowledge exchange platforms etc.

-- Get the program managers and chief editors to create a dedicated media space natural resource subjects;
+- Initiate discussions with program managers and chief editors to create a dedicated media space natural resource subjects;

 About the Regional Partnership for Water and the Environment for Central and West Africa (PREE)